jackfitton112/xkcd-discord/README.md

 ## Usage

+the base command is `!xkcd` and can be used in the following ways:

+- `!xkcd help` - Shows the help message
+- `!xkcd latest` - Sends the latest XKCD comic
-`!xkcd` - Sends a random XKCD comic to the channel.
+- `!xkcd random` - Sends a random XKCD comic

-`!xkcd <comic number>` - Sends a specific XKCD comic to the channel.
+- `!xkcd <comic number>` - Sends the XKCD comic with the given number

-`!xkcd latest` - Sends the latest XKCD comic to the channel.
+- `!xkcd search <search term>` - searches for an XKCD comic with the given search term

-`!xkcd help` - Sends a help message to the channel.
+- `!xkcd explain <comic number>` - Sends the explain xkcd page for the given comic number